KaskMIL/crafter-bf/README.md

 # Crafter-BF

->  SpaceX-reservations is an App that displays real live data from the SpaceX API.
-The App counts with four different pages: Rockets, Missions, Dragons and Profile.
-In the first three pages, the data is displayed, and the users can book Rockets and Dragons, and join selected space missions.
-On the Profile page, the user can find a summary of the Rockets and Dragons booked, and the missions joined.
-Components builded with React, centraliced application's state with Redux, and styling with CSS and SASS.
+>  Crafter-bf is an app whose objective is to show the most relevant data that a beer crafter would need.
+On the main page, the user can find navigation through the different pages: The styles page displays a list of 100 different beer styles and the user can filter the list by the amount of ABV or IBU.
+Every beer shows a little description of itself.
+On the Hops page, the user can find a list of 100 different hops that it's used to craft beer, it can be filtered by the amount of Alfa and Beta Acid, and show purpose and a description of itself.
+And in the Yeast page, the user can find a list of 100 different types of yeast, the different temperature in Fahrenheit and Celsius that needs to get active, and the alcohol åtolerance. the user can filter it by temperature.
+The app was built with React, Redux and SASS.

 ## Built With

 - React
 - Redux
-- CSS
-- SCSS
+- SASS

 ## Live Demo